 Georgia Small Business Owner Highlight

-Are you looking to secure funding to take your business to the next level?
-Join Small Business Majority for an informative event focused on funding options for small businesses and how to successfully apply for small business grants.
+Looking to take your business to the next level with secure funding?
+Join the Community Foundation for Greater Atlanta and Small Business Majority for a free webinar focused on funding options for small businesses.

 Small Business Majority has created a comprehensive state policy agenda to ensure entrepreneurship is at the center of a thriving and inclusive economy in Georgia.
 The state’s 1.2 million small businesses comprise 99.6% of all businesses in the state, and they employ 1.7 million residents—nearly half of all Georgia employees.